Vyacheslav Zaitsev: Career in the Soviet Union

 Raisa Gorbachyova wore Zaitsev creations when she made what The New York Times described as a "perestroika splash" in the 1980s.
-Due to the patronage of the Soviet First Lady, he gained a reputation as one of the world's hottest fashion designers, and became an international celebrity in his own right and a household name in Russia.
-Zaitsev fashions were displayed at Expo '85 in Tsukuba, Japan, although it wasn't until 1986 when he was able to visit a capitalist country when he displayed some of his works in the Soviet pavilion at Expo 86 in Vancouver, British Columbia, Canada.
+Due to the patronage of the Soviet First Lady, he gained a reputation as one of the world's hottest fashion designers, and became an international celebrity and a household name in Russia.
+Zaitsev fashions were displayed at Expo '85 in Tsukuba, Japan, although it was not until 1986 that he was able to visit a capitalist country when he displayed some of his works in the Soviet pavilion at Expo 86 in Vancouver, British Columbia, Canada.

 A member of the Communist Party of the Soviet Union, Zaitsev affirmed his belief in the Soviet Union and the future of communism, including the communist ideals of a workers' paradise.
 The New York Times reported that by the 1980s, he became disillusioned with the Party.
 Zaitsev told the newspaper that at mandatory party meetings he "began to defend the right to be free, as it says in the Communist charter.
 They constantly tried to distract me, not to let me get in.
 I'd be stuck in the elevator or I'd be sent off to some other event."
 This disillusionment led to Zaitsev quitting the party in the late 1980s.